Basic principles of the structure of the visual analyzer. The structure and functions of the visual analyzer briefly

 Here is a typical patient with such a lesion.

 He carefully examines the image of glasses offered to him.
-He is confused and does not know what this image means.
-He begins to wonder: "A circle ... and another circle ... and a stick ... a crossbar ... perhaps this is a bicycle?"
-He examines the image of a rooster with beautiful multi-colored tail feathers and, not perceiving the phase of the whole image, says: "Probably, this is a fire - these are the flames ...".
+He is confused and doesn't know what the image means.
+He begins to wonder: “A circle... and another circle... and a stick... a crossbar... probably this is a bicycle?”
+He examines the image of a rooster with beautiful multi-colored tail feathers and, not perceiving the phase of the whole image, says: “It’s probably a fire - these are the flames...”.

-In cases of massive lesions of the secondary parts of the occipital cortex, the phenomena of optical agnosia can take on a gross character.
+In cases of massive lesions of the secondary parts of the occipital cortex, the phenomena of optical agnosia can take on a severe character.

-In cases of limited lesions in this area, they appear in more erased forms and appear only when looking at complex pictures or in experiments where visual perception is carried out in complicated conditions (for example, in conditions of lack of time).
-Such patients may mistake a telephone with a rotating disc for a watch, and a brown sofa for a suitcase, etc. They cease to recognize contour or silhouette images, find it difficult if the images are presented to them in “noisy” conditions, for example, when contour figures are crossed out by broken lines ( fig. 56) or when they are composed of separate elements and included in a complex optical field (fig. 57).
-All these defects are especially distinct visual perception act when experiments with perception are carried out in conditions of a time deficit - 0.25-0.50 s (using a tachistoscope).
+In cases of limited lesions in this area, they appear in more erased forms and appear only when viewing complex pictures or in experiments where visual perception is carried out under complicated conditions (for example, under time pressure).
+Such patients may mistake a telephone with a rotating dial for a watch, or a brown sofa for a suitcase, etc. They cease to recognize contour or silhouette images and find it difficult if the images are presented to them in “noisy” conditions, for example, when contour figures are crossed out with broken lines ( Fig. 56) or when they are composed of individual elements and included in a complex optical field (Fig. 57).
+All these defects are especially clear visual perception appear when experiments with perception are carried out under time pressure - 0.25-0.50 s (using a tachistoscope).

-Naturally, the patient with optic agnosia is unable not only to perceive entire visual structures, but also to depict them ...
-If he is given the task of drawing an object, it is easy to find that the image of this object has disintegrated and that he can depict (or rather, designate) only its individual parts, giving a graphical listing of details where normal person draws an image.
+Naturally, the patient with optical agnosia, it turns out to be unable not only to perceive entire visual structures, but also to depict them .
+If he is given the task of drawing an object, it is easy to discover that his image of this object has disintegrated and that he can depict (or rather, designate) only its individual parts, giving a graphical listing of the details where normal person draws an image.

 Basic principles of the structure of the visual analyzer.